 “Has change management hit puberty?”

 An interesting comment made at the recent ACMP Global conference ‘Change Management 2014’.
 When I heard this statement, it prompted me to think about two elements derived from the content.
-First change management is not that old and secondly does this personalise change management or at least give it traits something akin to those of a human.
-The latter point is kind of neat when you think of it as dealing with the people side of change.
+First change management is not that old and secondly does this personalise change management or at least give it traits something akin to those of a human. is ivermectin a prescription drug in the uk The latter point is kind of neat when you think of it as dealing with the people side of change.

 The reference to puberty did trouble me.
 It made me consider the human qualities of your typical adolescent.
 Now many people will relate to those traits of an adolescent, struggling to find identity in the world and rebelling or even pushing the boundaries of acceptance.
 Is this a fair reflection on change management?
 I started to dissect this thought some more.
 Check out the latest Exipure reviews.